-The Advertisement is a poster image of a female model standing and looking over her shoulder wearing a pink bra and underwear set.
+This Facebook dvertisement is an image of a female model standing and looking over her shoulder wearing a pink bra and underwear set.
 The text reads "Your favourite Brazilian our barely-there braziliano \$9.95".
 The model is also wearing a "carnival" style head piece and is surrounded by a pink glitter/confetti border.